 Ten Jaw-dropping Places in Poland That You Will Want to Visit!

-Poland is a wonderful country.
+Poland is a wonderful place.
 Located in Eastern Europe, the country is home to a storybook landscape that features a number of places that are unlike any others in the world.
 The following jaw-dropping places in Poland are must-see places on any Polish travel itinerary.

 #1 –Morskie Oko